Khan/graphql-flow/Readme.md

 You can also use jest to do the heavy lifting, running all of your code and collecting queries by mocking out the `graphql-tag` function itself.
-This requires that all graphql operations are defined at the top level (no queries defined in functions or components, for example), but can support more complicated fragment includes.
+This requires that all graphql operations are defined at the top level (no queries defined in functions or components, for example), but does support complicated things like returning a fragment from a function (which is probably not a great idea code-style-wise anyway).

 ### jest-setup.js